alkem-io/server/README.md

 ## Configuration

-The Server is responsible for managing the majority of the configuration for the Cherrytwist platform.
+The Server is responsible for managing the majority of the configuration for the Cherrytwist Platform.

 Full details of how to configure the Cherrytwist server are available [here](docs/Configuration.md).